 Lockable caster wheels are often incorporated into furniture pieces such as office chairs, tables, and cabinets.
 These wheels enable easy movement of furniture while preventing unwanted shifting or sliding, enhancing convenience and functionality in both residential and commercial spaces.

-Commercial Appliances
+Commercial Appliances of lockable caster wheels

 Lockable caster wheels are essential components of commercial appliances such as refrigerators, ovens, and display racks.
 By securing these appliances in place, lockable caster wheels ensure safety in high-traffic areas such as kitchens, restaurants, and retail stores.